 23 Mar Williette Safehouse Places Smiles on the Faces of Visually Impaired Students

 Liberia School for the Blind is a unique boarding school that caters to visually impaired boys and girls.
-The school currently has forty-two (42) students of which seventeen (17) are females, and twenty-five (25) are males.
-The school runs from nursery to grade 6th with over ten teachers, most of whom are also visually impaired.
+The school currently has forty-two (42) students, of which seventeen (17) are females, and twenty-five (25) are males.
+The school runs from nursery to grade 6th with over ten visually impaired teachers.

-Williette Safehouse is an organization of passionate men and women that have an unquenchable conviction to impact change in Liberia and Africa as a whole.
-Africa must awaken to the needs of PWDs, and the team of Williette Safehouse is leading that conversation.
+Williette Safehouse is an organization of passionate men and women working daily to see the change in the Disabled Community in Liberia and Africa as a whole.